Great Britain in the Seven Years' War: Change of government

 In London the Pitt-dominated administration had fallen after just six months because of a lack of support in parliament.
 A period of political stalemate followed, with no real direction to the British war effort.
 It became apparent that the only way a serious war administration could be put together was by an alliance of leading figures.
-In 1757 a partnership was formed between the Duke of Newcastle and William Pitt—despite their years of enmity.
+In 1757, a partnership was formed between the Duke of Newcastle and William Pitt—despite their years of enmity.
 Newcastle became the head of the administration as Prime Minister, with control of public finances, while Pitt became Secretary of State and de facto war minister with control of much of British military strategy.
-Other leading figures such as Henry Fox (Paymaster of the Forces) and the Duke of Bedford were also given positions in the administration.
+Other leading figures such as Henry Fox (Paymaster of the Forces) and John Russell, 4th Duke of Bedford were also given positions in the administration.

 The new government's strategic thinking was sharply divided.
 Pitt had been a long-term advocate of Britain playing as small a role on the European continent while concentrating their resources and naval power to strike against vulnerable French colonies.
 Newcastle remained an old-school continentalist, who believed that the war would be decided in Europe, and was convinced that a strong British presence there was essential.
 He was supported in this view by George II.

 A compromise was eventually established in which Britain would keep troops on the European continent under the command of the Duke of Brunswick, while Pitt was given authority to launch several colonial expeditions.
 He sent forces to attack French settlements in West Africa and the West Indies, operations which were tactically successful and brought financial benefits.
 In Britain a popular surge of patriotism and support for the government resulted.
 Pitt formed a triumvirate to direct operations with George Anson in command of the navy and John Ligonier in charge of the army.
 A Militia Act was passed in 1757 to create a sizable force to defend Britain, which would free up regular troops for operations overseas.